sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 ## Declaring functions

-There are several ways to create a function in JavaScript, but the simplest looks like this:
+There are several ways to create a function in JavaScript, but the simplest follows this pattern:

 ```js
 function nameOfFunctionGoesHere(parameters, go, here){